-Needs Assessment Impact

-1. Indicate which of the instruments below were used in the LEA needs assessment process.\

-- ~ School and/or district report card(s)

-- в ~ Five Essentials Survey
+Needs Assessment Impact 1.
+Indicate which of the instruments below were used in the LEA needs assessment process.
+School and/or district report card(s) Five Essentials Survey

-- C. ~ Student achievement data (disaggregated by student groups)

-- D Current recruitment and retention efforts and effectiveness data

-- Professional development plan(s) F.
+D. Current recruitment and retention efforts and effectiveness data E. Professional development plan(s)

-- F. School improvement plan(s)
+F. School improvement plan(s)

-- G. Title I plan(s)

-- н.
+G. ESSA site based expenditure data

 ED School Climate Survey (EDSCLS)

-- I. CDC School Health Index
+CDC School Health Index I.

-- J. National School Climate Center
+National School Climate Center

-- к.
-ASCD School Improvement Tool
+K. ASCD School Improvement Tool

-- Illinois Quality Framework and Supporting Rubric L.
+Illinois Quality Framework and Supporting Rubric

-- м. ~ Other

 List and describe other instruments and/or processes that were used in the needs assessment.
-Needs assessment survey, leadership planning meetings, feedback forms, curriculum review, enrollment projections, individualized education program plans.
-Illinois Youth Survey.
+Communication audit and other in-house surveys to students, parents, and staff emanating from the COVID-19 pandemic that provided insights on student social-emotional and academic learning needs.

-2. For each program for which funding is anticipated, provide a summary of the needs assessment results.
-Include the program goal(s) identified through the needs assessment process, as applicable. \ Writing space appears if a program was selected on the Coordinated Funding page; to make changes in program funding, return to that page, revise, save process, as applicable. \ Writing the page and return to this page.

-- Identify areas of need related to student achievement, subgroup performance, and resource inequities. - ii.
+- 2. For each program for which funding is anticipated, provide a summary of the needs assessment results.
+Include the program goal(s) identified through the need assessment process, as applicable.
+Writing space appears if a program was selected on the Coordinated Funding page; to make changes in program funding, return to that page, revise, save the page and return to this page - i.
+Identify areas of need related to student achievement, subgroup performance, and resource inequities. - ii.
 Include any additional information relevant to this planning document.
 Provide targeted responses where noted. - iii.
-Describe how the needs assessment information will be used for identifying program goals and planning grant activities for each program as applicable.

-A.Title I, Part A - Improving Basic Programs
+Describe how the needs assessment information will be used for identifying program goals and planning grant activities for each program as applicable. - A. Title I, Part A Improving Basic Programs

 Glenbrook South High School operates a Targeted Assistance Program designed to provide academic interventions and other support for students at risk of school failure.
-Generally, subgroups that underperform their white or Asian peers include Hispanic, Black, low income, and students with an Individual Education Program.
-The goal of the program is to ensure that students meet rigorous State academic standards.Provide support to homeless children in grades 9-12 at Glenbrook South H.S. that improves attendance and engages homeless students in the general school curriculum on a consistent basis.Homeless students' average attendance rate will match or exceed that of their non-homeless peers.
+Generally, subgroups that underperform their white or Asian peers include Hispanic, Black, low-income, and students with an Individual Education Program. the goal of the program is to ensure that students meet rigorous ac standards.

+Provide support to homeless children in grades 9-12 at Glenbrook South High School that improves attendance and engages homeless students in the general school curriculum on a consistent basis Homeless students' average attendance rate will match or exceed that of their non-homeless peers
-B.Title I, Part A - School Improvement Part 1003(a)

-C.Title I, Part D - Delinguent

-D.Title I, Part A - Neglected

-E.Title I, Part D - State Neglected/Delinguent

-F.Title II, Part A - Preparing, Training, and Recruiting
+- B. Title I, Part A School Improvement Part 1003(a) - C. Title I, Part D Delinquent - D. Title I, Part D Neglected - E. Title I, Part D State Neglected/Delinquent - F. Title II, Part A Preparing, Training, and Recruiting

-Also identify needs assessment results, including description of strategies for closing any achievement gaps and for key professional development opportunities for teachers and
+Also identify needs assessment results, including description of strategies for closing any achievement gaps and for key professional development opportunit teachers and principals.